Sam-fr/Guacamole-Exporter/README.md

-🚧🚧🚧
-An [Apache Guacamole](https://guacamole.apache.org/) metrics exporter.
+# Apache Guacamole metrics exporter 🥑

 It directly uses the Guacamole HTTP API.
 It supports TOTP.

+**This project will be maintained**

 **Docker hub** : https://hub.docker.com/r/sam12100/guacamoleexporter